SalmaAqa89/WHIONSLargeGroupProject/README.md

 - *Wanzhen Wang*

 ## Project structure
 The project is called `Academic Digital Journaling App`.
-It currently consists of a single app `tasks`.
+It currently consists of a single app `journals`.

 ## Deployed version of the application
 The deployed version of the application can be found at [*enter url here*](*enter_url_here*).